HughP/Unicode-PUA-Move/README.md

 ![Some Missing character](What-character-is-this.png)

 * **Note**: I do use CharisSIL in my text editor.
-*  **Note 2**: I am running CharisSIL 5.000 developer 1 as that is the latest which is in the SIL ppa.
+*  **Note 2**: I am running CharisSIL 5.000 developer 1 as that is the latest which is in the SIL PPA.
 I am running linux (ubuntu/wasta 16.04).
-I am and everything is up-to-date.
+All software is up-to-date, according to my update managers.

 Sample text can be found in the sampe text file `Character conversion test/character-text.txt`